gradescope/autograder_samples/python/README.md

 ## [setup.sh](src/setup.sh)

 This script installs Python and the pip package manager.
-Then it uses pip two install our two external dependencies.
+Then it uses pip to install our two external dependencies.

 ## [run_autograder](src/run_autograder)